 Smaller businesses often do not accept credit cards, especially American Express, because the fees are much more expensive for them.
 So make sure you always have cash on you as well.

 Oh, and it’s not customary to leave a tip in Rome.
 But a lot of tourists still do, and some waiters (who don’t usually earn much) might expect it from you.
 So, leaving a few extra euros wouldn’t hurt.

 How safe is Rome?

 In Rome, you don’t need to worry about your safety any more than in other European cities, like London, Berlin or Paris.
 You can walk around the city’s streets safely even at night.
 Especially in the center, there’s always something going on and the police are very present.

-But of course, there are still cases of petty crime like pickpocketing, scams, and the like.
+But of course, there are still cases of petty crime like pickpocketing and scams.
 Pickpockets often hang around crowded places like the Trevi Fountain where they can sneak into an unsuspecting person’s handbag or backpack.

-Just carry around a little cash and keep an eye on your valuables.
+It’s best to carry around just a little cash and keep an eye on your valuables.

-The only place in the center that’s less recommended at night is the area around the Termini train station.
-Except for the forecourt, from which the airport shuttle buses depart, there are some strange characters in the streets around it.
+The only place in the center that is less recommended at night is the area around the Termini train station.
+Except for the forecourt, from which the airport shuttle buses depart, there can be some pretty strange people hanging around the surrounding streets.
 But that’s often the case with train stations at night.

 Can I drink tap water in Rome?

-According to EU guidelines, you can drink tap water throughout Europe.
+According to EU guidelines, you can drink tap water anywhere in Europe.
 In Rome, this was already the case 2,000 years ago.
 So why should it be any different today?